Medically reviewed by Kristin Hall, FNP

 Anxiety disorders are very common, affecting approximately 40 million American adults every year — around 18 percent of the total adult population.
 Although they’re highly treatable, only about 36.9 percent of people with anxiety disorders receive treatment.

-If you believe that you may have an anxiety disorder, it’s important that you talk to a healthcare professional.
+If you believe that you may have an anxiety disorder, you can seek treatment for mental health online.

 Below, we’ve listed the types of anxiety disorder that can develop, as well as the symptoms you may experience if you have an anxiety disorder.